Edward B. Fort

-Edward Bernard Fort is the Chancellor Emeritus and a professor of Leadership Studies at North Carolina Agricultural and Technical State University, where from 1981 to 1999 he was the 8th chancellor.
+Edward Bernard Fort (April 14, 1932 – August 9, 2026) was an American educator who was a professor of Leadership Studies at North Carolina A&T State University, where from 1981 to 1999 he was the 8th Chancellor.

 Early life and education

-Fort was born in Detroit, Michigan.
+Fort was born in Detroit, Michigan, on April 14, 1932.
 After earning a bachelor's degree in history and a master's degree in educational administration from Wayne State University he earned a doctorate in educational administration from the University of California, Berkeley in 1964.

 Early career

 In 1964 Fort became a curriculum coordinator for the Detroit Public School system.
 He also taught as a visiting professor at the University of Michigan.
 Fort was an adjunct professor of urban education at the University of Michigan-Dearborn in 1968, and a visiting professor at Michigan State University in 1974.
 He became superintendent of the now defunct Inkster Michigan Public School System, and Sacramento City Unified School District in 1967 and 1971 respectively.
 From 1974 to 1981, Fort was chancellor of the University of Wisconsin Colleges, a unit of the University of Wisconsin System comprising 14 two-year colleges.